dhananjay1710/Artificial-Eye-for-the-Visually-Impaired/cifar-10-batches-py/README.md

 Contains the cifar 10 batches.
 CIFAR 10 is a dataset with 60k images divided equally among 10 object classes.
+It is missing the batches files due to size limitations of github.
+Please access the drive link given in the main readme.